Qihoo360/huststore/hustdb/doc/doc/en/api/ha/get.md

 *  **key** (Required)

-This Interface is a proxy interface for `/hustdb/get`.
+This interface is a proxy interface for `/hustdb/get`.
 See more details in [here](../hustdb/hustdb/get.md).

 **Sample:**